FirelyTeam/firely-docs-firely-server/features_and_tools/bulkdataexport.rst

 IPatientBulkDataWithPatientsFilterExportRepository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Optional addition.
 Used when performing a Patient level export with the 'patient' parameter in the request.
-It should filter the patients from the snapshot based on the references provided.
+It should filter the patients from the snapshot based on the references provided as specified in https://build.fhir.org/ig/HL7/bulk-data/export.html#query-parameters.

 IGroupBulkDataWithPatientsFilterExportRepository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Optional addition.
 Used when performing a Group level export with the 'patient' parameter in the request.
-It should filter the patients from the snapshot based on the references provided.
+It should filter the patients from the snapshot based on the references provided as specified in https://build.fhir.org/ig/HL7/bulk-data/export.html#query-parameters.